aiden-lambert/2813ICT/TeamReport.md

 4. Integration (5) depends on Development (4).
 5. Testing (6) depends on Integration (5) and Development (4).
 6. Documentation (7) can start in parallel with Development (4) and Integration (5).

+## Use Case:

+### Use Case: Record Environmental Data

+Description:

+Actor: Citizen Scientist
+Preconditions: Citizen Scientist is logged into the app and is in the data collection mode.
+Main Flow:
+Citizen Scientist selects the "Record Environmental Data" use case from the app's main menu.
+The app displays a form with fields to input landscape position, vegetation type, burn severity, flora recovery, fauna observations, and more.
+Citizen Scientist fills in the relevant data fields and submits the form.
+The app validates and stores the data in a secure database.
+Postconditions: The recorded environmental data is saved and can be accessed for analysis by Environmental Scientists or viewing by End-Users.
+Alternate Flow 1: If the app detects any missing or invalid data, it prompts the Citizen Scientist to correct the errors before submission.
+Alternate Flow 2: If the Citizen Scientist loses network connectivity during data entry, the app stores the data locally and syncs it with the server once connectivity is restored.